-In this tutorial we will show you how to install and configuration of Homebrew on Ubuntu 20.04 LTS.
+In this tutorial, we will show you how to install and configuration of Homebrew on Ubuntu 20.04 LTS.
 For those of you who didn’t know, Homebrew is a package management software to install various software on macOS, however, we can also use this open-source Brew on Windows WSL and Linux operating systems such as Debian, Ubuntu, Linux Mint, Fedora, CentOS, RedHat and more.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Homebrew on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
-First make sure that all your system packages are up-to-date by running these following
+First, make sure that all your system packages are up-to-date by running the following

 apt commands in the terminal.

 Install the Homebrew dependencies if you have

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/Linuxbrew/install/master/install.sh)"